For the first time in Charles Town records, names of individual Jews appear on the roll register for full citizenship:

 They built a house on Meeting Street but could not raise a steeple

 In 1838 the rhyme became passe when a New England-style steeple that towered 182 feet above Meeting Street was constructed.

 In the case State vs. Rebecca Solomons, Aaron Solomons, Nancy McDowall claimed that Rebecca Solomons, her husband Aaron and her son Shane had attacked her.
 She claimed that Mr. and Mrs. Solomon threw brickbats at her in her yard, cutting her head.
-She also claimed that Shane then threw a dead fowl at her.
-Mrs. Solomons threw the dead fowl back and hit her in the face, which Mrs. McDowall threw back called Mrs. Solomons “a damned Jew bitch.”
+She also claimed that Shane then threw a dead fowl at her and hit her in the face.
+Mrs. McDowall threw back the fowl and called Mrs. Solomons “a damned Jew bitch.”

 The court refused to return an indictment.